-Eat healthy, run 2 miles a day, mediate the stress away (good luck)….etc. many of us are very health conscious but simply overlook one of the most important aspects of a healthy life – sleeping better!
+Eat healthily, run 2 miles a day, mediate the stress away (good luck)….etc. many of us are very health conscious but simply overlook one of the most important aspects of a healthy life – sleeping better!
 From brain functionality to improving your immune system, check out some of the latest science on how important sleeping better is and just exactly how long you need to sleep better!

-Science tells us how important sleeping better is:
+Science tells us how important sleeping better is

 Losing Sleep Correlated to Gaining Weight

 A study in the Endocrine Society depicted how skipping out on just 30 minutes of sleep per night can have long-term weight effects.

 The study found that compared to those without a sleep deficit (self-reported by all newly diagnosed type 2 diabetic patients), those who missed out on at least 30 minutes of sleep per day were 72% more likely to be obese.

 Professor Dr. Shahrad Taheri explained, “Sleep loss is widespread in modern society, but only in the last decade have we realized its metabolic consequences.

 Our findings suggest that avoiding sleep debt could have positive benefits for waistlines and metabolism and that incorporating sleep into lifestyle interventions for weight loss and diabetes might improve their success.”

 A study in the American Heart Association looked at over 47,000 young to middle-aged adults who partook in a sleep survey and advanced coronary lesion/stiffness tests, found that those who sleep 5 or fewer hours per day had 50% more coronary artery calcium than those who slept 7 hours!